Santorini and Overtourism

 Misplaced Criticism from Other Regions

-Santorini often finds itself criticized, not just internationally but also within Greece.
+Santorini often finds itself criticised, not just internationally but also within Greece.
 Journalists sometimes write articles targeting popular islands like Santorini and Mykonos, portraying them as symbols of excess and privilege.
-These narratives play into the perception that island residents are “privileged” because of the higher incomes generated by tourism.
+These narratives play into the perception that island residents are "privileged" because of the higher incomes generated by tourism.

 What these articles fail to mention is the harsh reality behind the scenes.
-Many locals work grueling schedules during peak season, often seven days a week with long, exhausting hours.
+Many locals work gruelling schedules during peak season, often seven days a week with long, exhausting hours.
 They sacrifice personal well-being to sustain the tourism industry that millions depend on.

 The cost of living on Santorini is significantly higher than in most other parts of Greece.
 Everyday essentials, housing, and basic services are far more expensive, making it difficult for residents to enjoy the benefits of their hard work.
 Housing is particularly problematic, with much of the real estate converted into tourist accommodations, leaving locals and workers struggling to find affordable options.